selfcommunity/api-docs/source/includes/endpoints/_media.md

 ```

 This Endpoint create a Media.
+The allowed types for this endpoint are:

+ - *vimeo* for video upload.
+The endpoint must receive the url of the video after the video is fully uploaded to vimeo servers by the client

+ - *url* for url fetch.
+The endpoint retrieve metadata associated with the given url and create a preview

+ - *embed* for external objects.
+The endpoint create an association with an external object using [Embed](#schemaembed) format

-If embed_type and embed_id parameters are set this endpoint create also an [Embed](#schemaembed) object.
+If *embed* parameter are set and no [Embed](#schemaembed) with `embed_type` - `embed_id` are in the community database this endpoint create an [Embed](#schemaembed) object with the metadata passed.

 <h3 id="http-request">HTTP Request</h3>